Nasim-Amani/Seq2Seq/README.md

 # Se2Seq
-**Simple_seq2seq** : It is the basic sequential LSTM using:
+**Simple_LSTM** : It is the basic sequential LSTM using:
                 TimeseriesGenerator,
                 Making a Pred column in the dataframe.